Scott Koblish: Bibliography

 Scott Koblish began working at Marvel Comics through an apprentice program called the Romita Raiders in 1993.
-By summer ’93, he was working freelance as an inker, and for the next 15 years he inked hundreds of comics such as G.I.
-Joe, the Punisher, Electra, Excalibur, Thor, Captain America, the Avengers, the Fantastic Four, and Nomad.
-Freelancing for DC Comics, Koblish inked on multiple titles such as O.M.A.C. (over Keith Giffen) and The Brave and the Bold, Worlds’ Finest and Final Crisis: Legion of Three Worlds over George Pérez.
-He inked the Marvel Comics Star Trek/X-Men crossover “Second Contact”, and was the inker on Captain America,.
+By summer 1993, he was working freelance as an inker, and for the next 15 years he inked hundreds of comics such as G.I.
+Joe, Punisher, Elektra, Excalibur, Thor, Captain America, The Avengers, Fantastic Four, and Nomad.
+Freelancing for DC Comics, Koblish inked on multiple titles such as OMAC, The Brave and the Bold, Worlds' Finest, and Final Crisis: Legion of 3 Worlds.
+He inked the Star Trek/X-Men crossover "Second Contact".

-Beginning in 2008, Scott Koblish began pencilling projects with The Weapon, a mini-series from Platinum Comics.
-He pencilled and inked the character Deadpool for 6 years.
+Beginning in 2008, Koblish began pencilling projects with The Weapon, a mini-series from Platinum Comics.
+He pencilled and inked the character Deadpool for six years.
 Koblish pencilled various Disney Magazine Projects, notably the "Jet Pack Pets" for Disney and drew Stan Lee Media's the "7th Portal".

-In 2018, Chronicle Books Published The Many Deaths of Scott Koblish, cartoon strips by the artist in which he lampoons his own demise.
+In 2018, Chronicle Books published The Many Deaths of Scott Koblish, cartoon strips by the artist in which he lampoons his own demise.

-Koblish pencilled Deadpool for 6 years, drawing the art for the cover to Deadpool #27 which set the Guinness World Record for most characters to appear on a comic book cover.
+Koblish pencilled Deadpool for six years, drawing the art for the cover to Deadpool #27 which set the Guinness World Record for most characters to appear on a comic book cover.

-Koblish, along with Gerry Duggan and Brian Posehn started work on a comic for Image called The Secret History of the War on Weed, which debuted on April 20, 2022.
+Koblish, along with Gerry Duggan and Brian Posehn started work on a comic for Image Comics called The Secret History of the War on Weed, which debuted on April 20, 2022.